RIPE-NCC/whois/README.RDAP.md

 Objects with "administrative" status are not returned
 -----------------------------------------------------
-If the prefix is either delegated but unallocated or only partially delegated to the RIPE region, then a 404 is returned.
+If the prefix is either delegated but unallocated or only partially delegated to the RIPE region, then a 404 is returned, in case of search request an empty 200 is returned.
 An object with "administrative" status is never returned.

 Currently, IANA allocations are not present in the RIPE database, but just out-of-region placeholders.